Math · Revenue

 You only remember the voicemails you heard

-You conflate “returned calls” with “recovered jobs”
+You conflate “returned calls” with “recovered customers”

 You underweight after-hours calls